Modeling Large Nonstationary Spatial Data with the Full-Scale Basis Graphical Lasso: Methods

 \subsection{Estimation}

 It is helpful to revisit how extant approaches handle estimation of spatial parameters to contrast these with the FSBGL.
-Suppose we have a set of observations of $Y(x)$ from \eqref{eq:full.obs.model} at locations $x_1,\ldots,x_n\in\Omega$, setting $Y=(Y(x_1),\ldots,Y(x_n))^T$.
-For now, assume the mean function $\mu(x) = 0$, but in general it will have the form of a regression whose coefficients can be estimated by generalized least squares.
+Suppose we have a set of $N$ independent realizations $Y_i(\vec{x})$ of the process from \eqref{eq:full.obs.model} at locations $\vec{x}_1,\ldots,\vec{x}_n\in\Omega$, setting $\vec{Y}_i=(Y_i(\vec{x}_1),\ldots,Y_i(\vec{x}_n))^T$ and then $\mat{Y} = (\vec{Y}_1,\vec{Y}_2,...,\vec{Y}_N)$.
+For now, assume the mean function $\mu(\vec{x}) = 0$, but in general it will have the form of a regression whose coefficients can be estimated by generalized least squares.
 Especially, consider the case when $n$ is moderate-to-large (tens of thousands or more).
 The negative log-likelihood is given by